mangrovedao/mangrove.js/packages/mangrove.js/test/README.md

 # Mangrove.js tests

 Tests in mangrove.js must use the `ToyENS.sol` and `DeployScript.sol` files from `mangrove-solidity`.
-The `testServer.ts` file contains what is required to:
+The `src/util/node.ts` file contains what is required to:

 - start an `anvil` server
 - run a solidity script with `forge script`

-The script should inherit `DeployScript` to get acces to the `ToyENS` instance set by default in `testServer`.
+The script should inherit `DeployScript` to get acces to the `ToyENS` instance set by default in `node`.
 The address is `0xdecaf`.
 Every newly created contract should be followed by `ens.set(string contractName, address contractAddress, bool contractIsToken)`.

-After a successful `testServer.js` spawn&deploy, mangrove.js tests use the Toy ENS contract to cache _all_ its mappings locally.
+After a successful `node.ts` spawn&deploy, mangrove.js tests use the Toy ENS contract to cache _all_ its mappings locally.

 ### Rationale